WELCOME:

 The settlement of Middletown, Connecticut,

-and a brief history of the town & city, 1650-2000
+and a brief history, 1650-2000

 Text & timeline graphics by R.W.
 Bacon